arjunnn/blog/_posts/2015-06-12-my-journey-with-kmitra.md

 ![kMITRA Stats](../images/kmitra-stats.jpg)
 >Note: These numbers are from Feb-Jun 2015 only.
 That's when we started collecting data.

-##Lessons Learnt
+##**Lessons Learnt**
 Developing kMITRA has taught me a great deal about the technologies behind it.
 I now see how exhilarating solving problems can be.
+It has helped me communicate better with my team and put forward my ideas and views in a coherent manner.
+I look forward to continue contributing to the magazine during my limited time at KMIT.

 ##**Technologies used**
 ####**Front-End**